 Test drive the vehicle for 20 minutes in fourth gear or with the overdrive cancelled to purge the remaining air from the oil and fuel rails.
 After the test drive, flush whatever oil is standing in the engine valley with a solvent while the engine is warm (to allow the residue to evaporate) in a well ventilated area, catching the run-off in a drain pan at the rear of the engine.
 Reinstall the engine show cover.

-here for the procedure on 99 and newer engines.
+Most of this procedure was developed for 97 and older F-series trucks.
+Click here for the procedure on 99 and newer engines.
 On E-vans the turbo is accessable from the rear.
 The basic sequence can still be used as an outline.

 Start by removing the nuts on the turbo outlet pipe where it connects to the catalytic converter.
 Remove the marmon clamp holding the outlet pipe to the turbo--you may have to remove the clamp's nut and bolt, then break the pipe loose by pushing and pulling on it from under the truck.
 Once the outlet pipe is loose from the turbo, reconnect the cat converter flange with the nuts loose to hold the pipe out of the way.
 Loosen the bolts and nuts retaining the turbo inlet pipes to the exhaust manifolds.
 Remove the turbo outlet pipe from the turbine housing and the intake "Y" pipe from the compressor housing.
 Plug the intake ports to prevent foreign material from entering the engine.